 Bishop T. R. Cutler of Lehi has purchased the well known piece of property owned by the Eyer estate, on the corner of Fifth East and Ninth South streets, opposite the northwest corner of Liberty Park.
 The sale was made through J. Donnan Reavis.
-While the price is not given out it is understood the consideration was something under \$8,000.
-The property consists of five by 10 rods of ground with a handsome two-story house upon it, entirely new and with all the modern improvements Bishop Cutler, who has so long been allied with Lehi and her interests has no intention of pulling away from that enterprising city.
-His duties, however, as manager of the Idaho Sugar Co. and of the Utab Sugar Co. and of the Utah Sugar Co., the latter now having so many interests in Boxelder Co., requires him to make Salt Lake his center, and he will move his family from Lehi merely for the sake of con He will retain all his inter venience. ests in Lehi, and it is not expected that there will be any change in the bishopric, at least for some time to come.
+While the price is not given out it is understood the consideration was something under \$3,000.
+The property consists of five 000.
+The property consists of five 10 rods of ground with a handsome two-story house upon it, entirely new and with all the modern improve Bishop Cutler, who has so long been allied with Lehl and her interests has no intention of pulling away from that enterprising city.
+His duties, however, as manager of the Idaho Sugar Co. and of the Utah Sugar Co., the latter nov having so many interests in Boxelde Co., requires him to make Salt Lake his center, and he will move his family from Lehi merely for the sake of con venience.
+He will retain all his inter-ests in Lehi, and it is not expected that there will be any change in the bishop ric, at least for some time to come.

 CRUELTY TO ANIMALS.

-John Doe Marcroft Wanted for Al-
+John Doe Marcroft Wanted for Al

 leged Abuse of Team.

 C. W. Dansie appeared before the county attorney this morning and swore to a complaint charging John Doe Marcroft with cruelty to animals.

-Marcroft was driving a team of emacieted and sick horses this morning to a heavy load on Fifth South street. was reported to the county attorney who issued a complaint and a warrant was placed in an officer's hands for the man's arrest. and, upon his refusal to desist, the case
+Marcroft was driving a team of emacisted and sick horses this morning to a heavy load on Fifth South street, and, upon his refusal to desist, the case was reported to the county attorney who issued a complaint and a warran placed in an officer's hands for was the man's arrest.